BlueSpeedsterYT/Sonic-Nexus-Extended/README.md

 # Additional Tweaks
 * Added a built in mod loader, allowing to easily create and play mods.
-* There is now a `settings.ini` file that the game uses to load all settings, similar to Sonic Mania.
+* There is now a `settings.ini` file that the game uses to load all settings, similar to Sonic Mania (Plus).
 * Dev menu can now be accessed from anywhere by pressing the `ESC` key if enabled in the config.
-* The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania have all been ported and are enabled if `devMenu` is enabled in the config.
+* The `F12` pause, `F11` step over & fast forward debug features from Sonic Mania (Plus) have all been ported and are enabled if `devMenu` is enabled in the config.

 # How to build
 ## Windows